-Figure 2 The three pillars of Patient Blood Management (PBM)1 inappropriately given to treat anaemia in the perioperative setting and may be associated with adverse outcome: transfusion reactions, adverse cardiovascular events, recurrence of cancer, financial cost and increased mortality.
+Figure 2 The three pillars of Patient Blood Management (PBM)

+Strategies employed for minimisation of blood loss and correction of anaemia are relevant for all three phases of the perioperative pathway, preoperative, intraoperative and postoperative, and should be specified in individualised PBM plans.
+Allogenic blood transfusions are commonly and frequently inappropriately given to treat anaemia in the perioperative setting and may be associated with adverse outcome: transfusion reactions, adverse cardiovascular events, recurrence of cancer, financial cost and increased mortality.
 Blood transfusions for any person who may become pregnant in the future are a particular cause of concern, because creation of antibodies can cause Haemolytic disease of the newborn or recurrent miscarriages; whilst Rhesus antibodies are well known, others are implicated.
-Furthermore, blood is a finite resource.
+Furthermore, blood is a finite resource and there are current shortages.